”They’re not sorry they hurt your feelings. They’re sorry they got caught.”

 Why most narcissists will not say sorry, False apologies from those who do and how to spot the false apology.

-The narcissist has no sense of accountability, due to them lacking in cognitive reflection skills, meaning once they’ve made their reasoning, rationale and mind upon a situation or an event that had happened, to them, this is then often their reality.
+As most narcissist’s have no sense of accountability due to their lack of cognitive reflection skills, meaning once they’ve made their reasoning, rationale and mind upon a situation or an event that had happened to them, this is then often their reality.
 They will not look back to reflect on any part they played.
 Once they’ve decided someone else is to blame for their behaviour, they believe that the other person should apologise to them, often why they will sulk or give the silent treatment, as they feel entitled to do as they please they will look back on what they perceive others to have done to them.
-As one of the traits of the disorder is an entitlement, they believe they have the right to do what they want, when they want, with whoever they want.
+As one of the traits of the disorder is a sense of entitlement, they believe they have the right to do what they want, when they want, with whoever they want.
 So they don’t think they have the need to apologise, yet as they blame-shift through their gaslighting of “If you hadn’t, I wouldn’t.”
 They often believe others should apologise to them for things the narcissist actually did.
-No one throws a bigger tantrum than a narcissist been shown facts and evidence of something they definitely did do.
+No one throws a bigger tantrum than a narcissist being shown facts and evidence of something they definitely did do.

-Another trait is that they have low levels of empathy, they don’t have the emotional empathy to care genuinely, only the cognitive empathy to see how others would precieve their behaviour, why they will offer a false apology if they believe they have some to gain by doing so.
-As they believe that they are special (which we are all special, the difference is they use their feelings of being special to exploit others, where good people help others to feel special, ) as narcissists have that egotistical sense of entitlement and feeling special they have no genuine feelings of guilt or remorse as to what they do to others.
+Another trait is that they have low levels of empathy.
+They don’t have the emotional empathy to care genuinely, only the cognitive empathy to see how others would precieve their behaviour and why they will offer a false apology if they believe they have something to gain by doing so.
+As they believe that they are special (which we are all special, the difference is they use their feelings of being special to exploit others, whereas kind people help others to feel special, ) as narcissists have that egotistical sense of entitlement and feeling special they have no genuine feelings of guilt or remorse as to what they do to others.
 They don’t have the emotional empathy to care to give them the feeling or any need to offer a genuine apology.
-The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one, however with their own twisted perspectives they will do something then not only have no regard for what they have done, to remove any feeling of shame, they will blame the other person.
-Therefore a narcissist will not offer a genuine apology as they don’t believe they’ve done any wrong in the first place, that they would need to apologise for, and most often if they feel cornered into offering an apology so they can use, abuse and exploit someone more, as they feel entitled, they will often make the person they apologised to pay.
+The false understanding that a narcissist has means if they’ve done something and have something to gain by using a fake apology, they will give one, however with their own twisted perspectives, they will do something then not only have no regard for what they have done, to remove any feeling of shame, they will blame the other person.
+Therefore a narcissist will not offer a genuine apology as they don’t believe they’ve done any wrong in the first place, that they would need to apologise for, and most often, if they feel cornered into offering an apology so they can use, abuse and exploit someone more, as they feel entitled, they will often make the person they apologised to pay.

 Here are some false apology phrases you may have heard.
-If you believe the person to be a narcissist, these are a false apology.
-Also what they actually think when they feel backed into a corner and need to say words, to meet their own needs.
+If you believe the person to be a narcissist, if they have at least five of the nine criteria, these are a false apologies.
+Also, what they actually think when they feel backed into a corner and need to say words to meet their own needs.

 1. “ I’m sorry I was unfaithful.”
 Or “If you’d have paid me more attention, I wouldn’t have gone elsewhere.”
 They believe it’s your fault they cheated on you, as to them you don’t admire them as much as you used to, it hasn’t worked out with the other person, so they have to come back to you.
-They cheated that was their choice and not your fault.
-Kind people can make this mistake.
-Yet, they will feel guilt and remorse for doing so, some might come to you and admit fault, others will be too scared of the consequences, yet they would learn they didn’t like how it made them or you feel, and they would never do it again, those who continue to cheat are only interested in themselves.
+They cheated.
+That was their choice and not your fault.
+Genuine people can make this mistake.
+Yet, they will feel guilt and remorse for doing so.
+Some might come to you and admit fault, others will be too scared of the consequences, yet they would learn they didn’t like how it made them or you feel, and they would never do it again.
+Those who continue to cheat are only interested in themselves.

 2. ” I’m sorry I left .”
 Or “ I left because of you.”

-4. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house” or “ At least I broke the door and didn’t attack you, you made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
-They’re only concerned other people, or you might work out what happened, and they don’t want their true behaviour being exposed.
-They blame-shift onto those around them to escape responsibility, and once done most then believe it was the other person’s fault and as the belive their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, we look for the potential of when they can treat us right, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.
+4. “I’m sorry I hit you because you made me angry.” “ I’m sorry I trashed the house”, or “ At least I broke the door and didn’t attack you.
+You made me angry.” they will usually twist this into how you made them do it because you didn’t do something, or you said something, it will always be turned back onto you.
+They’re only concerned that other people, or you might work out what happened, and they don’t want their true behaviour being exposed.
+They blame-shift onto those around them to escape responsibility, and once done, most then believe it was the other person’s fault and as they believe their story to be accurate, they are extremely convincing at passing the blame onto those around them, as we look for the good in them, we look for the potential of when they can treat us right, with their projected words we are often the ones left believing that we are to blame, you are never to blame for someone else’s actions towards you, they are in control of what they do.

 5. “I’m sorry I’m not a better person.”
 Or “ I’m sorry I’m not good enough for you.”